cisco/cisco-network-chef-cookbook/README.md

 - `svi_management` - Enable/disable SVI management.
 Default value: `false`.
    Only applicable to SVI (`vlan`) interfaces.

+- `vrf` - Specify the vrf membership of this interface.
+Value must be a string.

 #### Actions

 - `:create` - Creates and/or updates the interface configuration.